How to Check on My Social Security Account

-The Social Security Administration sends out a paper statement each year that lists information about your Social Security account, but you can also use an online tool to check your account.
-Once you register for the service, you can view information about your accumulated Social Security credits, your estimated benefits and retirement tips -- all with a just few mouse clicks.
+The Social Security Administration only mails out paper statements to workers age 60 and older who aren’t receiving Social Security benefits yet and don’t have an online account with the Social Security Administration.
+Everyone else can go to the SSA website to check their accounts.
+Once you register for the service, you can view information about your accumulated Social Security credits, your estimated benefits as well as retirement tips with a just few mouse clicks.

 You must be over 18 years old and have a Social Security number and an email address to create a my Social Security account, but otherwise, there is no cost to set up the account.
 Once you're on Social Security website click on “Sign In" or "Create an Account.”
 You’ll need to provide your name, Social Security number, date of birth, home address and phone number.